 The Kirkwood Community College Foundation and the Greater Cedar Rapids Community Foundation (the Foundations) hold amounts designated for Heritage in an agency capacity.
 These amounts are maintained by the Foundations in the Foundations' investments, which consist of both fixed income and equity mutual funds.
 The Foundations do not have variance power over these funds.
 Heritage reports these funds as amounts held by others at fair value in its statements of financial position.
 Contributions received through these funds during the year, if any, are reported as contributions with donor restrictions in the statements of activities, as donors make contributions to these funds as an endowment to provide perpetual benefits to Heritage.
 Gains and losses resulting from market fluctuations or sales of the underlying investments are recognized in the period in which the fluctuations occur as increases or decreases in net assets with donor restrictions.
 Interest and dividend income are reported as an increase in net assets with donor restrictions to the extent distributions are not taken during the year.
-During the years ended June 30, 2023 and 2022, Heritage reported restricted contributions of \$-0-, and restricted investment income (loss) of \$76,161 and \$(111,789), respectively, from these funds.
+During the years ended June 30, 2024 and 2023, Heritage reported restricted contributions of \$-0-, and restricted investment income of \$93,445 and \$76,161, respectively, from these funds.